HEPCAMP DC Internship

 Exposure to become national change agents

 Four to six current CAMP students or HEP graduates in their first year at a post-secondary institution will be selected to participate in the National HEP/CAMP Association Internship Program.
 The participants will travel to Washington, D.C. to take part in a ten-week internship.
-Expected internship placements include congressional offices, the Office of Migrant Education, and the White House Initiative on Educational Excellence for Hispanic Americans.
+Expected internship placements include congressional offices, the Office of Migrant Education, United Farm Workers, United States Department of Agriculture, and the White House Initiative on Educational Excellence for Hispanic Americans.

 In congressional offices, the interns greet visitors, answer the telephone and constituent requests for general information, tours, and other inquiries.
 This position monitors delivery and pickup of materials, maintains the front office, and assists with various administrative and legislative duties.
 The interns assist in providing research for and responding to letters from constituents and other interested parties.
 The interns interact with political and community leaders, learning about the federal government, policy development and implementation, and grassroots advocacy.